-Presbyterian Senior Living (PSL) is pleased to announce a new approach to resident service and engagement, Compassionate Touch®—an evidence-informed approach combining skilled touch with compassionate presence to enhance quality of life for those in later life stages.
-It is a way of relating that helps bring true change to the lives of our elders through the power of human touch.
-The gentle techniques used in Compassionate Touch® include focused touch, hand massage, slow-stroke back massage, and foot massage.
+It is a way of relating that helps bring true change to our elders' lives through the power of human touch.
+The gentle techniques used in Compassionate Touch® include hand massage, slow-stroke back massage, and foot massage.
 Compassionate Touch® brings together the world of medical technology with the human side of care—transforming relationships.

-In October, thirty-eight PSL team members participated in two one-day seminars to receive training to become Compassionate Touch® trainers at their respective communities.
-During the workshop, they were taught skills focused on engaging and building relationship with the residents they serve.
-With Compassionate Touch®, it starts with approach—asking permission to spend time with the individual and offering to help relieve tension in his or her back, feet, or hands with gentle touch.
+Compassionate Touch® starts with the approach—asking permission to spend time with the individual and offering to help relieve tension in their back, feet, or hands with a gentle touch.
 Being present and focused is going beyond being task-centered.
 It changes the focus from procedural touch to human touch.
-This conveys that we not only care for the individual, but also care about the individual.
+This conveys that we not only care for the individual but also care about the individual.
 It builds relationships and increases trust between residents and their caregivers.

 During a 2019 Centers for Medicare and Medicaid Program grant that AGEucate received in North Carolina, 66 nursing homes participated in the grant, training, and research.
 The following data results were reported in March 2020 by AGEucate from this project: